| LEWY BODY DEMENTIA |

 •

-Clinical information from the claimant’s medical source(s) documenting a progressive
+Clinical information from the individual’s medical source(s) documenting a progressive

 dementia is critical and required for disability evaluation of LBD.